-My primary research area is computational neuroscience, with a specific focus on the variability, or fluctuations, of cortical neural network activity and their dynamics with sensory inputs.
-There are mathematical issues that arise, leading to challenges in: developing numerical methods to solve probability density equations, large-scale (Monte-Carlo) simulations, as well as applied analysis to describe such complicated stochastic systems.
-A variety of models are required for different purposes because there is a wide range of biological complexity.
-I have worked on: noisy neural oscillators, spiking stochastic networks, detailed biophysical cellular modeling, and questions regarding coding of sensory signals.
-Click on this page for some online resources.
+My primary research area is computational neuroscience, focusing on the variability, or fluctuations, of cortical neural network activity and dynamics with sensory inputs.
+With theoretical investigations, there are mathematical issues in: developing numerical methods to solve probability density equations, large-scale (Monte-Carlo) simulations, as well as applied analysis to describe such complicated stochastic systems.
+A variety of models are used for different purposes because there is a wide range of biological complexity.
+I have worked on: noisy neural oscillators, spiking stochastic networks, detailed biophysical cellular modeling with an excursion to cardiac dynamics, and questions about coding of sensory signals.
+See some current projects and publications.

 This page does not reflect an official position of Virginia Commonwealth University